RolfSvenning/The-All-Nearest-Smaller-Values-Problem/readme.md

 Overview:
 ---------
-The ANSV2 project is focused on solving the All Nearest Smaller Values (ANSV) problem, a fundamental problem in computational theory with a wide array of applications.
-In this problem, given an array A of n totally ordered distinct elements, the goal is to compute for each element in the array the indices of the nearest smaller values to its left and right.
+This project focuses on algorithms for the All Nearest Smaller Values (ANSV) problem, a fundamental computational problem with many applications.
+In this problem, given an array A of n totally ordered distinct elements, the goal is for each element in the array to compute the indices of the nearest smaller values to its left and right.

-This repository includes various algorithmic implementations to solve the ANSV problem efficiently, and highlights a range of applications.
+This repository includes various implementations of ANSV algorithms.

 Features:
 ---------
-- Implementations of the ANSV problem using various algorithmic approaches:
 - Sequential array-based solution with O(n) complexity.
-- The Berkman, Schieber, and Vishkin Optimal solution.
+- The Berkman, Schieber, and Vishkin optimal solution.
-- The original Shun and Zhao approach.
+- The Shun and Zhao heuristic approach.

 Dependencies:
 -------------